martinreynaert/TICCL/README.md

 # TICCL and TICCLops #

-Text-induced Corpus Clean-up is the stand-alone command-line version of the spelling correction and OCR post-correction system we have been developing since about 2008.
+Text-induced Corpus Clean-up is the stand-alone command line version of the spelling correction and OCR post-correction system we have been developing since about 2008.

 TICCLops is TICCL as an 'online processing system'.
-It is a fully fledged web application and web service due to CLAM, developed  by Maarten van Gompel.
+It is a fully fledged web application and web service due to [CLAM] (http://proycon.github.io/clam/), developed  by Maarten van Gompel.

 The current repository mainly houses the wrapper scripts, variably Perl and Python scripts.